usi-systems/packet-subscriptions-demo/README.md

 # Packet Subscriptions Demo

-This demo uses Packet Subscriptions to filter ITCH market data.
+This demonstrates how packet subscriptions can be used to filter ITCH market data.
 It uses [p4app](https://github.com/p4lang/p4app) to setup a Fat Tree topology with `K=4`.
 It runs an ITCH feed publisher and three subscribers.
-The subscribers have different filters, which are compiled with the Camus compiler to generate P4Runtime forwarding rules which are installed on all the switches in the topology.
+The subscribers have different filters, which are compiled with the Camus compiler to generate P4Runtime forwarding for all the switches in the topology.

 ## Dependencies